chadsansing/cineris-campaign/sessions/session-5-spoilers.md

 #### Dinner at Old Naardo's

 Dinner should be improvised as a kind of diplomatic scene or interrogation.
 Naardor wants to know if he can trust the PCs to help him escape Magmatic and has coded a message of sorts into the menu.
 Naardor will insist that evryone - including himself - leave their shards in jeweled boxes set on a marble buffet inside the dining room as matter of etiquette and decorum during dinner conversation.
+Daggers seem fine; larger weapons go against the wall.

+Naardor will also excuse himself to tell his kitchen what to prepare and serve before returning in more elegant attire with a punch dagger at his belt.

 ***If Naardor finds out that the PCs killed Petra...***